Acceptance of evolution by religious groups: Eastern Orthodox Church

-The Eastern Orthodox Church is divided in two large categories, which might be labeled as compatibilism and dualism.
+The Eastern Orthodox Church includes two large categories which might be labeled as compatibilism and dualism.

 On the one hand, compatibilists hold that evolutionary science and theology are compatible and view them as complementary revelations of God.
 As God is the source of both his specific revelation of himself in the Christian faith and the source of the general revelation of himself in nature, the findings of science and theology cannot really contradict; the contradictions must be merely apparent and a resolution possible which is faithful to the truth of God's revelation.

 Nicozisin (Father George) is a compatibilist.
+Alexander Men' (1935-1990), a popular but sometimes heterodox advocate of Eastern Orthodoxy, wrote:

+According to the Christian understanding, evolution is not simply a movement forward, but also a return of the created order to the ways originally set out by the Creator.
+It reveals the purpose of the evolutionary development aimed at creating humanity whose calling is to spiritualize the world, opening it to new creative acts of God.
+This is the meaning of true progress from the point of view of faith.
+Science, on the other hand, can only study the forms and stages of nature's formation, and as such, it is still a long way from unravelling the entirety of factors governing evolution.

 On the other hand, dualists hold that evolution can be incompatible with faith.
-They usually argue either that evolutionary science is philosophically based on a kind of naturalism or that God's specific revelation is infallible and therefore trumps the findings of human reason in the case of any conflict between them.
+They usually argue either that evolutionary science is philosophically based on a kind of naturalism or that God's specific revelation is infallible and therefore trumps the findings of human reason in the case of any conflict between faith and science.
 This is often based on a suspicion of human reason to arrive at reliable conclusions in the first place.
-Their stance is somewhat similar to Averroism, in that there is one truth, but it can be arrived at through (at least) two different paths, namely Philosophy and Religion.
+Their stance is somewhat similar to Averroism, in that there is one truth, but it can be arrived at through (at least) two different paths, namely philosophy and religion.

 Bufeev, S. V, is a dualist, preferring to see the spiritual level above the mechanical, physico-chemical, or biological levels; he attributes discrepancies between spiritual matters and scientific matters to be because of the purely naturalistic views of evolutionists.